 Still, kudos to Spears and her physique.
 Hers is a pre-phototrickery bod I'd buy for myself if I could get one that fits, but we all have insecurities about things that others don't necessarily see or identify with, and the Internet can be a cruel place even if you were perfect in every way.

 Then there's Jamie Lee Curtis, who at 44 pulled back the Photoshop-Spanx-liposuction curtain for More Magazine in 2002.
 That was brave.

 Also part of the as-we-are group is Jessica Simpson and her recent air-dried hair/no-makeup Marie Claire cover and photoshoot.
 Frankly, she cleaned up at nature's beauty buffet – google "Jessica Simpson no makeup" for more evidence and candid shots without professional lighting – so from this side of the screen, she didn't need much courage to pose for that shot.

 Whether Simpson is actually makeup-free or not (I'd call it understated instead), so many of us are shy about revealing our naked faces in public; maybe she is too?
-Besides, in my case anyway, her public is vastly different from my public, and that cover comes with expectations higher positive tweets: it has to sell millions of copies, not just one or two to family members.
+Besides, in my case anyway, her public is vastly different from my public, and that cover comes with expectations higher than positive tweets: it has to sell millions of copies, not just one or two to family members.
 That's pressure.

 Hmmm.
 New thought: maybe what really disturbs me about the Brit Spears images is the 1980s I-sponge-painted-that-wall-myself "after" background?